nhooyr/flappybird/README.md

 Rest assured that if I were to make a real game, I would use canvas and not HTML elements to drive the display.
 This was written purely for educational purposes.

-note: I have zero love for HTML, CSS or JS.
-The HTML DOM just happens to be a technology that dominates our industry and thus makes for a good software starter toolkit for newcomers.
+note: This isn't an endorsement of HTML, CSS or JS.
+The HTML DOM just happens to be a technology that dominates our industry and thus makes for a good software starter toolkit.
 And it's what they were already learning from their teacher.